-- Because waste pickers typically operate within an informal market, substantial preparation and stakeholder identification efforts will be needed.
-Both government and private sector leaders will be needed to provide access to data and information. - This action can be implemented in tandem with ongoing efforts under the Jordan Response Plan to the Syrian Crisis, which call for engaging refugee populations and host communities in the management of hazardous waste and other MSW.
+Implementation Risk Mitigation Measures Because waste pickers typically operate within an informal market, substantial preparation and stakeholder identification efforts will be needed.
+Both government and private sector leaders will be needed to provide access to data and information.
+This action can be implemented in tandem with ongoing efforts under the Jordan Response plane to the Surian Crisis which call for an accurate accurate and host communities.
+Plan to the Syrian Crisis, which call for engaging refugee populations and host communities in the management of hazardous waste and other MSW.

-Establish a national upcycling hub nearby appropriate waste management infrastructure
+WS14 Establish a national upcycling hub nearby appropriate waste management infrastructure